-Unless told otherwise, submissions will be published alongside the final report on the Bar Council's website
+Unless told otherwise, submissions will be published alongside the final report on the Bar Council's website.

-Bar Council's website. ☐ Publish dicate how you would like your responses to be treated (check the box): ed in full ed anonymously (the content will be published but not the name of the submitting party) ed with certain redactions (please indicate this in the responses) onfidential (the submission will only be seen by the review team and not published) If you would like to submit your answers completely anonymously and confidentially, please use Talk to Spot .
-Name (op otional) Click or ta ap here to enter text.
+Please indicate how you would like your responses to be treated (check the box): ☐ Published in full ☑ Published anonymously (the content will be published but not the name of the submitting party) ☐ Published with certain redactions (please indicate this in the responses) ☐ Kept confidential (the submission will only be seen by the review team and not published) If you would like to submit your answers completely anonymously and confidentially, please use Talk to Spot .
+Name (optional) Click or tap here to enter text.
 Organisation (if you are responding on behalf of an organisation) Click or tap here to enter text.

-Reasons for bullying, harassment, and sexual harassment a.
+1. Reasons for bullying, harassment, and sexual harassment

+a.
 In your view, why is bullying, harassment and sexual harassment a persistent problem at the Bar?
-Yes h Are there particular dynamics or working practices at the Bar which allow for D. Are there particular dynamics or working practices at the Bar which allow for bullying, harassment and sexual harassment to persist?
-Yes c.
-Are the relevant standards of behaviour relating to bullying, harassment and sexual harassment known, clear, accessible, and sufficiently robust?